trampgeek/moodle-filter_ace_inline/README.md

  * Version 1.3.2, TBA.
     * Fixed issue with replacing the wrong node in MarkdownExtra formatting.
-    * WAITING: on further specifications of an odd display bug before next version release.
+    * Cautiously using "globalThis" instead of "window".
+TBA.

  * Version 1.3.1, 15 February 2023.
     * Fixed code to adhere to Eslint.